Uncle from Another World: Anime

 An anime television series adaptation was announced on June 18, 2021.
-The series is produced by AtelierPontdarc and directed by Shigeki Kawai, with Kenta Ihara writing the series' scripts, Kazuhiro Oota designing the characters, and Kenichiro Suehiro composing the music.
-It aired from July 6, 2022, to March 8, 2023, on AT-X. The opening theme song is "story" by Mayu Maeshima, while the ending theme song is "Ichibanboshi Sonority" by Yuka Iguchi.
-The series is currently being streamed worldwide by Netflix.
-On July 27, it was announced that Episode 5 would be delayed for two weeks to August 17, due to the COVID-19 pandemic.
-On September 2, following the release of Episode 7, an indefinite delay was put into effect, citing more COVID-19 related concerns.
-However, on August 27, Ippei Icchi stated that he was supposed to direct Episode 10, but abruptly left following the discovery that the episode still did not have staff chosen, and that only in-house staff would participate.
-On September 9, it was announced that the series would restart its broadcast from Episode 1 on October 6, with Episode 8, the first new episode since going on hiatus, airing on November 24.
-On December 26, it was announced that Episode 13 would be delayed and aired at a later date, which was later confirmed to be March 8, 2023.
+The series is produced by Atelier Pontdarc and directed by Shigeki Kawai, with Kenta Ihara writing the series' scripts, Kazuhiro Oota designing the characters, and Kenichiro Suehiro composing the music.
+The opening theme song is "Story" by Mayu Maeshima, while the ending theme song is "Ichibanboshi Sonority" by Yuka Iguchi.
+It aired from July 6, 2022, to March 8, 2023, on AT-X. The series was streamed worldwide by Netflix.
+On July 27, it was announced that episode 5 would be delayed for two weeks to August 17, due to the COVID-19 pandemic.
+On September 2, following the release of episode 7, an indefinite delay was put into effect, citing more COVID-19 related concerns.
+However, on August 27, Ippei Icchi stated that he was supposed to direct episode 10, but abruptly left following the discovery that the episode still did not have staff chosen, and that only in-house staff would participate.
+On September 9, it was announced that the series would restart its broadcast from episode 1 on October 6, with episode 8, the first new episode since going on hiatus, airing on November 24.
+On December 26, it was announced that episode 13 would be delayed and aired at a later date, which was later confirmed to be March 8, 2023.